joeytakeda/misc/table.md

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))
 @schemesupplies an identifier for the scheme in which this name is defined.
+**Status**Optional**Datatype**teidata.enumerated**Sample values include:**

-**Status**Optional**Datatype**teidata.enumerated**Sample values include:**TEI(Text Encoding Initiative) this attribute is part of the TEI scheme.
-[Default] DBK(Docbook) this attribute is part of the Docbook scheme.XX(unknown) this attribute is part of an unknown scheme.imaginarythe attribute is from a non-existent scheme, for illustrative purposes onlyXHTMLthe attribute is part of the XHTML languageXMLthe attribute is part of the XML languageXIthe attribute is defined in the xInclude schema
+TEI (Text Encoding Initiative) this attribute is part of the TEI scheme.
+[Default] (Text Encoding Initiative) this attribute is part of the TEI scheme.
+[Default] DBK (Docbook) this attribute is part of the Docbook scheme.(Docbook) this attribute is part of the Docbook scheme.XX (unknown) this attribute is part of an unknown scheme.(unknown) this attribute is part of an unknown scheme.imaginary the attribute is from a non-existent scheme, for illustrative purposes onlythe attribute is from a non-existent scheme, for illustrative purposes onlyXHTML the attribute is part of the XHTML languagethe attribute is part of the XHTML languageXML the attribute is part of the XML languagethe attribute is part of the XML languageXI the attribute is defined in the xInclude schemathe attribute is defined in the xInclude schema